Setup

 ### Run sudo commands

-Some commands need to run as a root user.
-To fix this, you need to allow some of them to run without asking for password:
+Some modules need to run specific commands as root.
+To fix this, allow only the required command to run without asking for a password:

 ```bash